All articles

 How does it work?

-As part of the initialization process, your Trezor device generates a random number which is converted into a Wallet Backup and stored in the memory.
+As part of the initialization process, your Trezor device generates a random number which is converted into a wallet backup and stored in the memory.
 Your Trezor uses this string of standard English words to generate your private keys, serving as a kind of 'master access key' for unlocking access to your bitcoin and crypto funds.

-By using a passphrase, you're effectively adding an extra word to the Wallet Backup, creating a brand new Passphrase wallet, which are often referred to as 'Hidden' wallets.
+By using a passphrase, you're effectively adding an extra word to the wallet backup, creating a brand new Passphrase wallet, which are often referred to as 'Hidden' wallets.

 In fact, you can generate as many Passphrase wallets as you like, but you must be extremely careful not to lose any of your passphrases.